vbujaldon/sprint11_python_visualizations/README.md

 * Interpretation of analytical results
 * Integration of Python visualizations into **Power BI dashboards**

-The dataset used corresponds to the transactional database created in **Sprint 4**.
+The dataset used corresponds to the database created in **Sprint 4**.

 ---